THE BASICS:

 I saw Dottie in an office?

-Yes, Dottie goes to work with one of her humans each day.
-But please note, this is a professional environment so she is not available for meet and greets there.
-Dottie will meet clients on occasion.
+Yes, Dottie goes to work with one of her humans.
+Dottie will meet clients on occasion, where appropriate - but please note, this is a professional environment so she is not available for meet and greets at work.

 What is Dottie like with children?